 -

-- No check box next to a field?
-Click next to the field to add it to the model and make it selectable, then check the field to add it to the component.
+- If there is no check box next to a field, click next to the field to add it to the model and make it selectable, then check the field to add it to the component.

 -